davelunt/NemaTree/README.md

 ## Running the workflow

-### Provide a single sequence file with .fas extension
+### Provide a sequence file

-Make sure you have provided (DNA not RNA) fasta sequences in a file in the `resources/samples/` directory with the `.fas` file extension.
+Make sure you have provided (DNA not RNA) fasta sequences in a file in the `resources/samples/` directory.
 Using an informative short filename will help you keep track of your samples as it will be used throughout the workflow.
 No spaces in filenames.
-Do not provide multiuple files, place all fasta records in one fasta file.

 Tip: At a terminal in the workflow directory, run: `cat resources/samples/*.fas* > resources/samples/myseqsname.fas` to combine all fasta files into one file.